 Final examinations are given in all courses during the scheduled examination period as published in the academic calendar.
 The final examination schedule is published on MyWentworth and students are responsible for consulting it.
 No student should make travel arrangements that conflict with the examination schedule.
 Students who, prior to the final exam posting, schedule departure during final exams risk failure in their final course assessment.

 Students must complete the final examination on the scheduled day.
 However, no student will be required to take more than two final examinations on the same day.
 A make-up exam can be scheduled with course instructors to accommodate students in courses with final exam conflicts.
-The department chairs involved will determine, if necessary, which final examination will be required to be rescheduled via a make-up exam.
+Dean or designee of the school administering the final will determine, if necessary, which ﬁnal examination will be required to be rescheduled via a make-up exam.
 Students who experience a medical or personal emergency may follow the procedures outlined in the Incomplete Grades section.

-Full-time undergraduate degree program students (attempting at least 12 credits) and part-time undergraduate degree program students (attempting at least 6 credits) who achieve a semester grade point average of 3.50 or higher, with all grades at least "C’" (2.0) for the semester, are recognized for their scholastic achievement by placement on the Dean’s List, if they have not received any "IC" grades.
-A Dean’s List notation is posted to the student’s official transcript following each grading period in April, August, and December.
+Full-time undergraduate degree program students attempting at least 12 credits and part-time undergraduate degree program ( AENT, ABCM, BBCM, BPM or BSFM) students attempting at least 6 credits who achieve a semester grade point average of 3.50 or higher, with all grades at least "C" for the semester, are recognized for their scholastic achievement by placement on the Dean’s List.
+Students with IC grades at the time Dean's List are awarded are not eligible for the award for that semester.
+A Dean’s List notation is posted to the student’s official transcript following each semester grading period.